Published on 13 December 2021

 Table of Contents

-Have you ever thought about what kind of power humans possess aside from their brains?
-What do we humans have compared to the horns, claws, and piercing teeth that other animals have to hunt their prey?
+Have you ever considered what kind of power humans possess besides their brains?
+What do humans have compared to the horns, claws, and piercing teeth that other animals have to hunt their prey?
 The answer is endurance.

-Walking at a moderate speed for 30 to 60 minutes most days of the week can provide many of the health benefits of a physically active lifestyle, including lowering blood pressure, improving sleep, increasing energy, delaying the aging process, and reducing sickness risk.
-In comparison to the required 150300 minutes of moderate to vigorous physical exercise each week, researchers estimate that daily step counts of 7,0009,000 could bring health benefits.
-(Slater, M., Usoh, M. and Steed, A., 1995)
+Walking at a moderate speed for 30 to 60 minutes most days of the week can provide many health benefits of a physically active lifestyle, including lowering blood pressure, improving sleep, increasing energy, delaying aging, and reducing sickness risk.

 What Muscles Does Walking Involve?

 Our feet are what allow us to walk.
 This is partially correct, but not totally.
 Walking is a synchronized whole-body activity that utilizes both the arms and legs as part of locomotion.
-When researchers looked at how a runner like Usain Bolt coordinated his arms and legs, they noted that while running, not only do his legs move synchronously and diametrically, but so do his arms all in perfect rhythm.
-(Perry, J.A. and Srinivasan, M., 2017)
+When researchers looked at how a runner like Usain Bolt coordinated his arms and legs, they noted that his legs move synchronously and diametrically, and so do his arms — all in perfect rhythm.

 Walking helps to strengthen a variety of muscular groups, including: